7hopecoder/hello-world/README.md

 Just test repository

 Hi, this is santos.
-The is the first work on branch and it is going on.
+This is the first work on branch and it is going on.